davesmiths/imagefill/readme.md

 * middle or center (default) - aligns the middle of the image with the middle of the wrapper div
 * right
 * third - aligns the first third of the image with the first third of the wrapper div
-* second-third or -third - aligns the second third of the image with the second third of the wrapper div
+* -third - aligns the second third of the image with the second third of the wrapper div
 * golden - aligns the first golden intersection at 0.6180... with the same point on the wrapper
-* second-golden or -golden - aligns the second golden intersection at 0.3819... with the same point on the wrapper
+* -golden - aligns the reverse golden intersection at 0.3819... with the same point on the wrapper
 * 0-100 - a percentage where 0 is equivalent to left and 100 is right

 ###align